PrathameshD428/studio/README.md

 This is a Next.js application built with Firebase Studio.
 It's an AI companion designed to help creatives learn faster, practice better, and share more confidently.

+## Core Features

+*   **Skill Navigator**: Provides personalized course and project recommendations based on the user's current skill level, learning goals, and interests.
+*   **Project Spark**: Generates creative project ideas to inspire users and help them overcome creative blocks.
+*   **Critique AI**: Offers AI-driven feedback on user-submitted projects, evaluating aspects like composition, color, and technique.
+*   **Connect Hub**: A directory of creative peers and experts, enabling users to find collaborators and mentors.
+*   **My Journey**: A visual timeline of the user's progress, including completed courses, projects, and achievements.
+*   **Share Space**: A community gallery where users can showcase their work and discover projects from other creatives.

 ## Local Development Setup

 Follow these instructions to run the project on your local machine.